The 10 Most Important Customer Service KPIs in eCommerce

 Sometimes, there's a cognitive bias in interpreting data.
 Teams might focus on positive metrics that align with their perceived performance and inadvertently ignore or downplay negative data points.

-KPI benchmarks and thresholds might need adjustments as business goals, customer behavior, and industry standards evolve.
+Your KPI benchmarks and thresholds might need some adjusting as business goals, customer behavior, and industry standards evolve.
 Failing to recalibrate can result in tracking metrics that are no longer relevant, or which are not indicative of true performance.

 Your staff may not be adequately trained to use data collection tools, or may not understand the importance of certain processes.
 If so, data might be entered inconsistently or inaccurately.
 This human error can skew results.